-I understand that a breast implant is NOT a lifetime device and the longer I have my implants, the more likely I am to experience a complication and the more likely I am to need a reoperation requiring the replacement or removal of my breast implant.
-As many as 32.4% of women who received breast implants for augmentation had their implants removed within 10 years, but my implants may last for a shorter or longer period of time.
-(The percentage reported is from the 10-year Core Clinical Study for Natrelle Silicone gel-filled breast implants.
-The rate specified represents the largest reported cumulative 10-year rate across all groups of augmentation patients in the study (both primary and revision)).
+I understand that a breast implant is NOT a lifetime device and the longer I have my implants, the more likely I am to experience a complication and the more likely I am to require a reoperation requiring the replacement or removal of my breast implant.
+As many as 20 percent of women who receive breast implants for augmentation have to have their implants removed within 8 to 10 years, but my implants may last for a shorter or longer time.

 I understand that my breast implant may rupture or leak at any time, and that the longer I have my implants, the more likely I am to experience a complication such as rupture.
-I understand that gel bleed (small quantities of gel diffusing from the implant shell) of silicone gel-filled implants may occur.
+I understand that gel bleed (small quantities of chemicals diffusing from the implant shell) of silicone ael-filled implants may occur.
 I understand that if I have a saline-filled implant, my breast may deflate in appearance if there is a rupture or leakage of the saline.